fnavarro94/NZTA-GraphRAG/README.md

 To run this project, you will need a Groq API key, which provides free access to fast LLM inference models through an API.
 You can obtain one by visiting the [Groq Console](https://console.groq.com/keys).

-Alternatively, you can use Ollama locally on your machine, but response generation will be much slower (instructions coming soon).
+Alternatively, you can use Ollama locally on your machine, but response generation will be much slower.

 Once you have generated your Groq API key, copy it and paste it into the `.env` file at the `GROQ_API_KEY` entry.